Distributed controller synthesis for deadlock avoidance: Two locks per process

-We simply iteratively delete bad states and all their in-going transitions.
-If one of those transitions is controlled by the environment, we declare its source state as bad (as reaching that state would allow the environment to take that transition, leading us to a bad state).
+To know whether there exists a local strategy $\s_p$ such that all its "patterns" are in $\Pat_p$ we proceed as follows.
+We iteratively delete bad states and all their ingoing transitions.
+If one of those transitions is "uncontrollable" we declare its source state as bad (as reaching that state would allow the environment to take that transition, leading us to a bad state).
 Note that deleting transitions may create more bad states by reducing the choice of the system.
-If we end up deleting all states, we conclude that there is no suitable "local strategy".
-Otherwise the subsystem we obtain has only good states, allowing us to get a "strategy" matching the input set of "patterns". \end{proof}
+If we end up deleting $\init_p$, we conclude that there is no suitable "local strategy".
+Otherwise the subsystem we obtain has only good states, and it corresponds to a "strategy" $\s_p$ as desired. \end{proof}